gaui/argster/README.md

 # argster

-Just a simple command/argument manager with a simple API that makes it easy to build commands and arguments.
+A simple command/argument manager with a simple API that makes it easy to build commands and arguments.

 ## Usage